sherotree/purpur-design/2024/design-system-hub/README.md

 # Design System Hub

+## Tagline

-> Collects UX Design Systems from all over the world
+Gather UX Design Systems from around the globe in minutes

+## Description

-> Here you can easily find the relevant information you need, including the official website of the design system and its component library files in Figma.
+Here you can easily find the relevant information you need, including the official website of the design system and its component library files in Figma.

 ## Resource link